Wi-Fi on the go: secure or not?

-Public wifi can be useful when you don't have mobile internet (3G/4G) at your disposal or when it is very expensive.
-Still, it can happen that someone is watching with you.
-This allows your (login) data to be eavesdropped on and personal data to be captured.
+Public Wi-Fi can be handy when you don't have mobile internet at your disposal or when your data bundle is limited.
+Nevertheless, someone may be watching you.
+As a result, your (login) data can be tapped and personal data can be intercepted.

 • Consult a VPN.
 This sets up a 'tunnel' that encrypts all data transmitted through the Wi-Fi connection, so nobody can spy on you.